 A DMCA take down request consists of four mandatory parts:

-1. A statement that you are the copyright owner or legal agent of the copyright owner of the work.
+- A statement that you are the copyright owner of [Title of Work].

 Although not required, you may include a registration number, which might help expedite the process, as some service providers are known to question whether the notice sender is really the copyright owner.